 Our plan of operations is to provide substantial amounts of development funding and financial support for our majority-owned subsidiaries over an extended period of time.
 Our Board of Directors adopted a cash conservation strategy that scaled back our financial support for our majority owned subsidiaries, Unidym, Inc. ("Unidym") and Calando Pharmaceuticals, Inc. ("Calando").
 This reduction in financial support has influenced Unidym's decision to partner its capital-intensive bulk CNT manufacturing and concentrate its resources on its CNT inks and CNT-based film products.
 Calando's Board of Directors has determined to partner future development efforts for its drug delivery platforms and clinical candidates.
 We will need to obtain additional capital in the near term to support our projects, and we may plan to do so by out-licensing technology, selling one or more of our subsidiaries, securing funded partnerships, conducting one or more private placements of equity securities of the Company or our subsidiaries, selling additional securities in a registered public offering, or through a combination of one or more of such financing alternatives.
 However, there can be no assurance that we will be successful in any of these endeavors or, if we are successful that such transactions will be accomplished on favorable terms.
-If we are unable to obtain additional capital, we will be required to implement additional capital, because we and each subsidiary are separate entities, it could be difficult or impossible to allocate funds in a way that meets the needs of all entities.
+If we are unable to obtain additional capital, we will be required to implement additional cash saving measures by limiting further activities at Unidym, Calando, or at the Company, which could materially harm our business and our ability to achieve cash flow in the future, including delaying or reducing implementation of certain aspects of our plan of operations.
+Even if we are successful in obtaining additional capital, because we and each subsidiary are separate entities, it could be difficult or impossible to allocate funds in a way that meets the needs of all entities